liferay/liferay-docs/developer/reference/articles/liferay-faces/03-understanding-liferay-faces-bridge.markdown

 A JSF portlet bridge aligns the correct phases of the JSF lifecycle with each phase of the portlet lifecycle.
-For instance, if a browser sends an HTTP GET request to a portal page with a JSF portlet in it, the `RENDER_PHASE` is perfomed in the portlet's lifecycle.
+For instance, if a browser sends an HTTP GET request to a portal page with a JSF portlet in it, the `RENDER_PHASE` is performed in the portlet's lifecycle.
 The JSF portlet bridge then initiates the `RESTORE_VIEW` and `RENDER_RESPONSE` phases in the JSF lifecycle.
 Likewise, when an HTTP POST is executed on a portlet and the portlet enters the `ACTION_PHASE`, then the full JSF lifecycle is initiated by the bridge.